Nivolves/curriculumFBME/README.md

 This application is created for the Faculty of Biomedical Engineering.

-For start you should run projects in the backend and frontend folder with the command "npm start".
+For start you should run projects in the backend and frontend folder with the commands "npm i" & "npm start".

 add / admin to search bar to go to admin panel.